Skip to content Skip to footer

 Disadvantages:

-• Higher costs: Especially in busy areas or for premium features.
+• Higher costs: Particularly in urban areas and/or for luxury options.

-• Pest/humidity risks: If the facility isn’t well maintained.
+• Pest/humidity problems: If the facility is not kept up.

 Direct Comparison: Shipping Containers or Self-Storage Units: Which Is Better?